Tō tātou mahere About our plan

 Ngā pūtea | Resourcing

-The student focussed parts of this plan are primarily resourced from existing funding allocated to Te Amaru—Disability Services.
-This funding comes partly from the Student Services Levy and partly from the equity funding for disabled students granted by the Tertiary Education Commission.
-This funding is complemented by indirect resourcing across the University.
-Support for disabled staff is dispersed across the University and the staff focussed parts of this plan are resourced by Te Pūmanawa Tāngata— Human Resources.
+The student-focused parts of this plan are funded by Te Amaru—Disability Services through the Student Services Levy and equity funding from the Tertiary Education Commission, supplemented by indirect university resources.
+Support for disabled staff is provided across the university and resourced by Te Pūmanawa Tāngata—Human Resources.

 Te whakahaere me te arotake | Implementation, governance and review